 This fact illustrates that the effectiveness of teaching teachers is influenced by the level of pedagogic competence.
-For this reason, efforts to improve the pedagogic competence of each teaching need to be made to increase the effectiveness of teaching teachers.
+For this reason, efforts to improve the pedagogic competence of each teacher need to be made to increase the effectiveness of teaching teachers.
 Someone with high pedagogic competence will be able to prepare, manage and evaluate learning, while someone with low pedagogic competence will not be able to teach effectively.
-This is in line with the opinion of Misha and Koehler in Sutrisno, there are three components of knowledge that must be possessed by educators, namely, mastery of subject matter, pedagogic competence and mastery of technology.
+This is in line with the opinion of Sutrisno (2012), there are three components of knowledge that must be possessed by educators, namely, mastery of subject matter, pedagogic competence and mastery of technology.

-3. The Correlation between Self Efficacy (X_1) and Pedagogic Competence (X_2) Together with Teacher Teaching Effectiveness (Y)
+The Correlation between Self Efficacy and Pedagogic Competence Together with Teacher Teaching Effectiveness

-The functional relationship between self-efficacy (X_1) and pagagoic competence (X_2) together with the teacher teaching effectiveness variable (Y) is based on the results of the pultiple regression significance test calculation and significant test results, which show that there is a significant positive relationship between the self-variable efficacy (X_1) and pedagogic competence (X_2) together with the teacher teaching effectiveness variable (Y) as indicated by the multiple regression equation, namely $\hat{Y} = 66.070 + 0.436 \times 1 + 0.489 \times 2$.
+The functional relationship between self-efficacy (X_1) and pedagogic competence (X_2) together with the teacher teaching effectiveness variable (Y) is based on the results of the multiple regression significance test calculation and significant test results, which show that there is a significant positive relationship between the self-variable efficacy (X_1) and pedagogic competence (X_2) together with the teacher teaching effectiveness variable (Y) as indicated by the multiple regression equation, namely $\hat{Y} = 66.070 + 0.436 \times 1 + 0.489 \times 2$.

-Based on the test using analysis of variance (ANAVA), the calculation is obtained as shown in table 6 below.
+Based on the test using analysis of variance (ANAVA), the calculation is obtained as shown in table 7 below.

 Table 7.
-ANAVA to Test the Significance of Multiple Regression Variables X1 and X2 Together
+ANAVA to Test the Significance of Multiple Regression Variables X1 and X2 Together Against Variable Y